matuteiglesias/journal/content/Dev/2025-05-03_Explored_Node.js_+_TypeScript_Compatibility_with_P.md

 - Explored transitioning strategies to adapt existing Node.js applications to Poe Canvas apps.
 - Outlined next steps for integrating RAG chat applications, focusing on modularization and platform adaptation.
 - Demonstrated a client-side RAG chat UI with potential modular variants.
-- Designed a crash course for deploying RAG-powered agents using [[FastAPI]].
+- Designed a crash course for deploying RAG-powered agents using FastAPI.
 - Discussed effective summarization techniques for YouTube videos.
 - Analyzed the README for E2-F5-TTS models, focusing on usability and structure.
 - Reviewed a deployment script for F5-TTS using Triton Inference Server.